andrewsuzuki/react-twitter-widgets/README.md

 `Tweet` requires a `tweetId` prop.
 Ex. `'511181794914627584'`

-All widgets accept an optional `onLoad` callback, which is called every time the widget is loaded/reloaded (both on inital load and updates).
+All widgets accept an optional `onLoad` callback, which is called every time the widget is loaded/reloaded (both on initial load and updates).

+Additional options such as localization and component dimensions can be found [on this page](https://dev.twitter.com/web/javascript/creating-widgets) under 'Options'.

 ## Contributing